 SRE Network’s Standards Self-Assessment (SSA)

 The SSA assesses organizations’ progress on their journeys toward implementing The Standards.
-All SRE member organizations complete the SSA upon joining and then retake it on an annual basis in order to measure their progress and identify areas of improvement.
-This year’s SSA:
+All SRE member organizations complete the SSA upon joining, and then retake it when requested in order to measure their progress and identify areas of improvement.
+The 2024 SSA:

 Data Overview